rslavey/aoc2023/README.md

 ### TIL (or was reminded)

 - Lots of weird geometry stuff, but also some cool logic regarding how things like the polygon lasso tool (might) work in Photoshop.

+## Day 11

+Another fairly straightforward one.
+Got hung up a bit on trying to add columns after the empty one, and then referencing the wrong column later because its index had changed.
+Simple fix of going in reverse.

+When they start saying stuff like, "No, wait, I don't mean x2, I mean x1,000,000," you know it's going to need something other than just adding a million new rows and columns.

+### TIL (or was reminded)

+- Probably not unique, and likely better ways to do it, but finding if an int falls between two other ints when you don't know which one is larger is kind of annoying.
+Math.Min and Math.Max was a quick solution, but it would be cool if c# had an Enumerable.Range() that took two ints instead of starting int and length and then just did the math for you.